Today in Rock & Roll History: August 9th

 1994: Julian Cope released his eleventh studio album, Autogeddon.
 Like the Heathcote Williams poem of the same name, the album centers on a distaste for car culture.

 2005: Stephen Stills released his eighth studio album, Man Alive!.
-The LP is mix of new and old recordings dating back to the mid 1970s.
+The LP is a mix of new and old recordings dating back to the mid 1970s.

 Birthdays Today